python-trio/trio/docs/source/reference-hazmat.rst

-going to call an uncancellable operation like :func:`trio.run_in_worker_thread` or (potentially) overlapped I/O operations on Windows, then you can call :func:`yield_if_cancelled` first to make sure that the whole thing is a check point.
+going to call an uncancellable operation like :func:`trio.run_in_worker_thread` or (potentially) overlapped I/O operations on Windows, then you can call :func:`yield_if_cancelled` first to make sure that the whole thing is a checkpoint.

 Low-level blocking